16 human rights defenders successfully completed HRDAP24!

 Zulu Anyaogu, Partnership for Justice

 The participants built solidarity among themselves, with activities designed to hold space for community building between one another.
-The group embarked on a journey to the Salève mountains, just south of the Geneva Switzerland/France border.
-They also shared stories on how and why each individual chose to become a human rights defender.
-Many found this event to be validating, because they saw similarities between themselves and the defender sharing their experiences.
+The group embarked on a hiking tour of the Salève mountain, just South of the Geneva Switzerland/France border.
+The activists also shared stories on how and why each individual chose to become a human rights defender.
+Many found this event to be validating, because they saw similarities between themselves and other defenders sharing their experiences.

-Finally, HRDAP enables defenders to showcase their work through our series of Defender’s stories: if you want to learn more, watch some of them from Mexico, Venezuela or Benin here!
+HRDAP also enables defenders to showcase their work and vision through our series of Defender’s stories: watch some of them from Mexico, Venezuela and Benin here!

-The HRDAP training programme is cherished by both ISHR staff and the defenders who participate.
-They even gave ISHR well-wishes for our 40th Anniversary!
+The Human Rights Defender Advocacy Programme has been cherished by ISHR teams and the participating defenders for the past 10 years.
+This year, HRDAPers also congratulated ISHR on our 40th anniversary!
 Thank you to all the participants for their engagement and for making this world a better place!

 Grateful for more birthday wishes from human rights defenders as we continue our mission to support and act in solidarity with activists around the world.
 The unwavering support from them and the community at #HRDAP24 was truly empowering.
 We look forward to next year's cohort💥. pic.twitter.com/9dhnOzywpJ

 Thank you ISHR for this very practical, meaningful, and impactful opportunity for all of us.
-It will enhance our future HRD work and build connections with each other.
+It will enhance our future human rights work and build connections with each other.
 I am deeply grateful of this wonderful opportunity.

 Lobsang Yangtso, International Tibet Network

-HRDAPers during a refresher session on UN mechanisms
+Photo: ISHR.
+HRDAPers at a refresher session on UN mechanisms

 *For security reasons, some countries are not disclosed.